ThetaHalo/Violet/README.md

 **Individuals**
 > [ThetaHalo](https://github.com/ThetaHalo) - Developer of Violet. <br>
 > [Discussions](https://github.com/discus-sions) - Lead Dev of Project: Lotus, also provided code for Drunk Modifier & various pieces of code around the addon. <br>
-> Piggy B - Various art assets (which were included in Lotus but were reused in Violet)
+> Piggy B - Various art assets (which were included in Lotus but were reused in Violet) <br>
 > **Violet's Testers: Silver, Timmay, AnonWorks, Mama BB & Others**

 **Mods**